yihui/yihui.org/content/en/2019-02-20-ultimate-inf-mr.md

 ## When in doubt, save the source document

 The above features work when the document is modified but not saved.
 The navigation won't work if the numbers of pages of slides calculated from the source and the output are not equal (e.g., after you add a new slide in the source).
-The preview doesn't run R code chunks, respect slide attributes (such as classes or background images), or understand any **knitr** code chunk options.^[One exception is that when a code chunk uses the option `eval=FALSE` or `include=FALSE`, the code block will be hidden in the preview, but no code chunks are really executed through **knitr** until you save the document.]
-As soon as the source document is saved, the whole document will be recompiled, and things should be normal again.
+The preview doesn't run R code chunks, respect slide attributes (such as classes or background images), or understand any **knitr** code chunk options.[^1] As soon as the source document is saved, the whole document will be recompiled, and things should be normal again.

 However, if you dynamically generate slides via R code, these features won't work (`xaringan::inf_mr()` won't be that smart), e.g.,